tlhIngan Hol mu'ghom mach

 -vo' from

-Similar to -Daq but used only for actions directed away from a place, e.g. pa'vo' yIjaH Leave the room!
-This suffix can not be used in the abstract sense of from the past.
+Like -Daq but used only for movement away from a place, e.g. pa’vo’ yIjaH Leave the room!
+Not used for time or in the abstract sense of “from memory.”

 -mo' due to, because of

-E.g. HIqmo' bI'uH You have a hangover because of the alcohol.
-There is also a verb suffix -mo' with the same meaning.
+E.g. HIqmo’ bI’uH You have a hangover because of the alcohol.
+Note that there is also a verb suffix -mo’ with the same meaning.

 -vaD for, intended for